 Christian: In closing, do you want to nominate someone to be interviewed?

-René: To get a really interesting picture on coaching I would nominate is Jeroen Otter, he is coaching short track in the Netherlands, he’s doing that quite successfully.
+René: To get a really interesting picture on coaching I want to nominate Jeroen Otter, he is coaching short track in the Netherlands, he’s doing that quite successfully.
 Short track is a really interesting sport metabolic-wise but also technical-wise, because it’s a gamble as well, but it’s coachable, so it would be interesting to hear about that.

 Christian: I’ll reach out to him.
 Thanks, René, thanks for your time.